theappbusiness/accessibility-guidelines/README.md

-# Web Content Accessibility Guidelines Overview
+# Web Content Accessibility Guidelines Summary

-This document will help you quickly get up to speed with Web Content Accessibility Guidelines 2.1 (WCAG), and avoid common mistakes people make when designing and developing both websites and native apps.
+This document will help you quickly get up to speed with Web Content Accessibility Guidelines 2.1 (WCAG), and avoid common accessibility-related mistakes.

-It gives a short description of the requirements you must meet to ensure that a website or app is accessible under the Public Sector Bodies Accessibility Regulation 2018, and to ensure clients meet their legal obligations under the 2010 Equality Act.

 This summary is a simplification.
 If you're unsure about how to meet a requirement, check the [official Web Content Accessibility Guidelines](https://www.w3.org/TR/WCAG21/).

-### Principle 1: Perceivable
+### 1. Easy to perceive

-Your website/app must present information in ways people can recognise and use, no matter how they consume content (by touch, sound or sight for example).
+Your website/app must present information in ways people can recognise and use, no matter how they consume content (for example if they have low vision or use screen readers).

 #### Provide text alternatives for images